alifradi/Dynamic-Pricing-app/README.md

 probability_of_click  Simulated/learned probability of click for (user, offer, rank) after 1000 trials. true_click_prob       Theoretical probability of click for (user, offer, rank) used as the “ground truth”. normalized_probability_of_click  (Optional) Softmax-normalized probability for relative comparison among offers at the same rank for a user.

+## Where to Find Key Metrics in the UI

+- **Dynamic Price Sensitivity**: Displayed in the User/Market table and Offers table.
+Updated automatically after you click 'Consider Scenario'.
+- **Market Demand Index**: Displayed in the User/Market table and as a plot in the Market Analysis tab.
+Updated after scenario consideration.
+- **Fallback Logic**: If backend data is missing, the UI will show 'NA' or hide the metric until new data is available.

+See tooltips in the UI for explanations of each metric.
+For formulas, see the Mathematical Approach & Core Formulas section above.